 where country i data are calculated relative to the world average and then multiplied by 50.
-The six sub-factor scores are then averaged for each country, yielding a labor freedom score in comparison to other countries.
+The seven sub-factor scores are then averaged for each country, yielding a labor freedom score in comparison to other countries.

-The simple average of the converted values for the six sub-factors is computed for the country's overall labor freedom score.
-Even if a country had the worst rigidity of hours in the world with a zero score for that sub-factor, it could still get a score as high as 83.3 based on the other five sub-factors.
+The simple average of the converted values for the seven sub-factors is computed for the country's overall labor freedom score.